Translation Covers Among Triangular Billiard Surfaces: All Translation Covers

-\begin{lemma} Let $f: X \rightarrow Y$ be a translation cover of triangular billiards surfaces.
+\begin{lemma} Let $f: X \rightarrow Y$ be a translation cover of triangular billiard surfaces.
 Let $m$ be the smallest integer such that all singularities of $Y$ have cone angle at least $2m\pi$\,.
-Suppose that $\deg f <m$\,.
-Then for each vertex class $C_i$ on $X$, $f(C_i)$ consists entirely of singular points entirely of nonsingular points. \end{lemma}
+Suppose that $\deg f < m$\,.
+Then for each vertex class $C_i$ on $X$, $f(C_i)$ consists entirely of singular points or entirely of nonsingular points. \end{lemma}

 \begin{proof} Let $m$ be as above and assume that $\deg(f)<m$\,.
 Suppose for contradiction that for some $j$, $f(C_j)$ contains singular points and nonsingular points.
 Each member of $C_j$ has the same cone angle, and this cone angle must be at least $2m\pi$, since some of the members are mapped by a translation cover to a singularity of cone angle $2m\pi$\,.
 Thus, for those elements of $C_j$ which are mapped to nonsingular points, the definition of a ramified cover requires that $f$ be locally of degree at least $m$, which contradicts our assumption that $\deg(f)<m$\,.
-This completes the proof.
+This completes the proof. \end{proof}